CS-DS-125/125book/py4e_rst/01-intro.rst

    Type "help", "copyright", "credits" or "license" for more information.
    >>>

-The ``>>>`` prompt is the Python interpreter’s way of asking you, “What do you want me to do next?”
+The ``>>>`` prompt is the Python interpreter’s way of asking you, "What do you want me to do next?"
 Python is ready to have a conversation with you.
 All you have to know is how to speak the Python language.

 Let’s say for example that you did not know even the simplest Python